outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 		- this will involve smaller amounts of gentler but powerful anti-cancer substances
 			- 'cancer treatment with organ damage' diet:
 				- pomegranate/berries/grapes/apples/tomatoes/onions/citrus fruit for the quercetin which inhibits IGF-1, mangos, as well as probiotics, wheat grass, brussel sprouts, broccoli sprouts, broccoli, mushrooms (medicinal mushrooms and also white button mushrooms), walnuts/almonds/macadamia nuts, flax seeds, coconut, modified citrus pectin, hibiscus, turmeric, and ashwagandha
+				- turmeric isnt always good for every cancer type, so brain cancer patients will want to be careful with that, same with melatonin, it may help or hurt different cancer types
+				- coffee/green tea are useful for reducing brain cancer, so even if you have organ damage, small amounts of these may be worth it if your system can handle it
-				- also make sure you take an antacid (I use baking soda or calcium carbonate) - unless you have alkalosis or another medical condition like that
+				- also make sure you take an antacid (I use baking soda/potassium bicarbonate and calcium carbonate/citrate) - unless you have alkalosis or another medical condition like that
 				- also make sure you eat plenty of vegetables with vitamin C (like oranges or bell peppers) or you wont have as good of an anti-cancer immune response
 				- also make sure you get enough vitamin D every morning
 				- also make sure your posture isnt impacting cancer growth, if I lay on my side or lie down totally flat, it seems to make the cancer grow more than if Im elevated and lying on my back